MIDS-at-Duke/Opioid-Team-Project-Group-9/README.md

 To do :

-1. Verify data source and format
+1. Verify data source and format.
+Due 26th Nov
 2. Selection of comparable states strategy and Criteria.
+Due 26th Nov
 3. Data analysis for selected states.
+Due 27th Nov